-Going forward, the TORIDOLL Group intends to embrace new approaches such as ABW and create office environments that are comfortable and easy for employees to work in, with the aim of increasing their motivation and supporting their growth.
+Going forward, TORIDOLL Group intends to embrace new approaches such as ABW and create office environments that are comfortable and conducive for employees to work in, with the aim of increasing their motivation and supporting their growth.

 31cafe—an employee canteen that stimulates employee emotions every day

 31cafe, our employee canteen located within our headquarters on the 20th floor of Shibuya Solasta, is designed to embody what makes the TORIDOLL Group unique—it is inspired by our corporate philosophy, and seeks to maximize our strengths as a global restaurant group.

 In January 2021, the canteen was renovated based on the concept of "highly complete and competitive products" that can attract employees without losing out to convenience stores and surrounding restaurants, and "providing new knowledge and hints for improving business conditions through products" that will foster the skills of employees as people working in the food service industry.
 The canteen is now open for business, serving food while ensuring that products are individually packaged and that employees are able to eat in a safe space as a measure to help prevent the spread of COVID-19.